LoyolaChicagoBooks/introcs-csharp/rst/ifpitfalls.rst

         Console.WriteLine("  positive");

 We am not going to get the behavior we want.
-The positive part will *always* be printed.
+The word "positive" will *always* be printed.

 If we had first taken a bit more effort originally to write ::